- Biological Inventions

 - High value, low volume.
 Energy, probiotics, wastewater treatment, etc.

 - Childhood vaccines/ candidates, adult vaccines, novel vaccines, novel fermentation technology, adjuvants, vaccine delivery, cold chain-breaking technologies..novel formulations

 - Want microbial identification techniques

 - High yield vectors to produce monoclonal antibodies, better production techniques.
-Similar techs for biosims
+Similar techs for bio sums

-- Monoclonal antibodies-biosimiliar.
-Open to acquiring new area (oncology focus, TuMabs).
-Surface resonance frequence meters for testing Mabs.
+- Monoclonal antibodies-biosimilar.
+Open to acquiring new areas (oncology focus, TuMabs).
+Surface resonance frequency meters for testing Mabs.

 - Genetically modified organism for yielding DHA, less expensive raw materials

 - Fermentation based technologies, technologies that can improve conjugation of vaccines, anything that can increase yields, etc.better vaccines that.
 Better adjuvants, better stability appearance, etc